universe1991/Ticket-plus/README.md

-# ticket-: Java Web Service Development-Event Search and Ticket Recommendation
+# Ticket+: Java Web Service Development-Event Search and Ticket Recommendation
  - Developed an interactive web page for users to search events and purchase tickets.
  - Improved personalized business recommendation based on search history and favorite records.
  - Created Java servlets with **RESTful** APIs to handle HTTP requests and responses.